Writing a Personal Reason Resignation Letter: How to Make a Smooth Exit!

 Dear [Name],

-I am writing to request a leave of absence due to family reasons.
-I am expecting a new addition to my family and will need to take some time off to prepare and adjust to my new role as a parent.
+I am reaching out to formally request a leave of absence due to family circumstances.
+My family is anticipating a new addition, and I need to take some time off to adequately prepare and adapt to my forthcoming role as a parent.

 I expect to be out for [duration] and will provide updates on my availability as needed.
 I would like to request [parental leave/maternity leave/paternity leave] during this time to allow me to fully support my family and return to work at my best.